maciekfabia/sdk-nrf/samples/zigbee/light_bulb/README.rst

 This Zigbee light bulb sample demonstrates a simple light bulb whose brightness can be regulated by a different device.

-You can use this sample together with :ref:`Zigbee network coordinator <zigbee_network_coordinator_sample>` and Zigbee light switch to set up a basic Zigbee network.
+You can use this sample together with the :ref:`Zigbee network coordinator <zigbee_network_coordinator_sample>` and Zigbee light switch to set up a basic Zigbee network.

 Overview
 ********

 The Zigbee light bulb sample assumes the Zigbee Router role and implements the Dimmable Light profile.
-This profile allows to change the brightness level of a LED on the light bulb development kit.
+This profile allows to change the brightness level of a LED on the development kit that runs the light bulb sample.

 In the default sample configuration, the changes to the light bulb brightness are reflected on LED 4.